Elusive 'Headless Chicken Monster' Captured on Film

 “Some of the footage we are getting back from the cameras is breathtaking, including species we have never seen in this part of the world,” Australian Antarctic Division program leader Dirk Welsford said in a statement.

-Described by Extreme Marine as having a “distinctive bulbous barrel shaped body with a large webbed vampiric veil,” the fully transparent deep-sea creature can measure up to nearly 10 inches in length.
+Described by Extreme Marine as having a “distinctive bulbous barrel shaped body with a large webbed vampiric veil,” the headless chicken sea monster, a fully transparent deep-sea creature can measure up to nearly 10 inches in length.

 Watch the clip of the headless chicken monster below.